Mexico–United Kingdom relations: Trade

-There are direct flights between both nations with the following airlines: Aeroméxico, British Airways, TUI Airways and Virgin Atlantic.
+From 28 July 2014 until 30 December 2020, trade between Mexico and the UK was governed by the European Union–Mexico Free Trade Agreement, while the United Kingdom was a member of the European Union.

+Following the withdrawal of the United Kingdom from the European Union, the UK and Mexico signed the Mexico–United Kingdom Trade Continuity Agreement on 15 December 2020.
+The Mexico–United Kingdom Trade Continuity Agreement is a continuity trade agreement, based on the EU free trade agreement, which entered into force on 1 January 2021.
+Trade value between Mexico and the United Kingdom was worth £5,868 million in 2022.
+Additionally the two countries are negotiating a Free Trade Agreement.

+In July 2023, the United Kingdom signed the agreement to accede to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership, a trade bloc of which Mexico is a founding member.

+Cultural relations

 Drug trafficking

 It has been reported that Mexican drug cartels have been using the port city of Liverpool for smuggling cocaine into Britain and Europe.
 In 2012, it was reported that the Sinaloa Cartel had drug distribution networks in England.
 In 2013, Scotland Yard broke a cocaine importation ring involving corrupt British Airways cargo workers at Heathrow Airport importing cocaine from Mexico City.

 In 2017, it was reported that the Sinaloa Cartel had formed a pact with a Romanian crime syndicate who had control over transportation, which would allow the cartel to operate in Britain.
 A spokesperson for the National Crime Agency said "intelligence indicates that the Romanian OCG [organised crime group] are still being supplied by a Mexican OCG linked to the Sinaloa cartel.
 It is assessed that this network of OCGs will continue to supply large volumes of class A drugs into the UK."